Online Bayesian Experimental Design for Partially Observed Dynamical Systems

-with $h_{t-1}=(\bxi_{1:t-1},\by_{1:t-1})$ the history, $p(\by_t\!\mid\!\btheta,\bxi_t)$ the likelihood, $p(\by_t\!\mid\!\bxi_t)$ the marginal predictive distribution, and $\mathcal{H}$ denoting entropy.
+with $h_{t-1} \!=\! \{\bxi_{1:t-1},\by_{1:t-1}\}$ the history, $p(\by_t \!\mid\! \btheta,\bxi_t)$ the likelihood, $p(\by_t \!\mid\! \bxi_t)$ the marginal predictive distribution, and $\mathcal{H}$ denoting entropy.

 In many applications, however, observations $\by_t$ are not generated directly by $\btheta$, but through an underlying dynamical system with latent states $\bx_{0:t}$.
-Such cases are naturally modeled as \glspl*{ssm}, resulting in a setting where the likelihood is not available in closed form, rendering standard \gls*{bad} methods inapplicable.
+Such cases are naturally modeled as \glspl*{ssm}, for which the likelihood is not available in closed form, rendering standard \gls*{bed} methods inapplicable.

-\subsection{State-space models (SSMs)}
+\subsection{State-Space Models (SSMs)}

 We focus on dynamical systems that can be described by Markovian \glspl*{ssm}.
-At each experiment or time step $t\in\naturals$, the system state $\bx_t \in \reals^{d_x}$ evolves and produces an observation $\by_t \in \reals^{d_y}$:
+At each experiment or time step $t \!\in\! \naturals$, the system state $\bx_t \!\in\! \reals^{d_x}$ evolves and produces an observation $\by_t \!\in\! \reals^{d_y}$:

-where $\btheta \in \reals^{d_\theta}$ are \emph{unknown} parameters and $\bxi_t \in \Omega \subset \reals^{d_\xi}$ is the design variable.
-Here, $f(\bx_t\!\mid \! \bx_{t-1}, \btheta, \bxi_t)$ is the transition density of the latent states, and $g(\by_t\!\mid \! \bx_t, \btheta, \bxi_t)$ is the observation model, both assumed to be differentiable \gls*{wrt} $\bxi_t$.
+where $\btheta \!\in\! \reals^{d_\theta}$ are \emph{unknown} parameters and $\bxi_t \!\in\! \Omega \!\subset\! \reals^{d_\xi}$ is the design variable.
+Here, $f(\bx_t \!\mid\! \bx_{t-1}, \btheta, \bxi_t)$ is the transition density of the latent states, and $g(\by_t \!\mid\! \bx_t, \btheta, \bxi_t)$ is the observation model, both assumed to be differentiable \gls*{wrt} $\bxi_t$.
 We assume that $\by_t$ (conditional on the state, parameters, and design) is conditionally independent of all other observations, and the prior \glspl*{pdf} of the state and the parameters, $p(\btheta)$ and $p(\bx_0)$, are known and independent.

-\subsection{Particle filters (PFs)}
+\subsection{Particle Filters (PFs)}